When you think of “monitoring” your website, you probably think of uptime. However, that's only part of the monitoring process you should have.

 Website Monitoring Wrap-up

 This is why you need to monitor your website constantly.
-Not doing so can and will effect your rankings and more importantly your user's experience.
+Not doing so can affect your rankings and, more importantly, your user's experience.

-If you have a WordPress website, these tasks cannot be avoided or ignored.
-Have an honest conversation with yourself to determine if you are willing to learn how, take the time and then implement of all this yourself.
+These tasks cannot be avoided or ignored if you have a WordPress website.
+Have an honest conversation with yourself to determine if you are willing to learn how to take the time and then implement all this yourself.

-If you are unable to weed through all the data, reports and services required to handle these tasks yourself, it may be time to subscribe to a service that handles all that for you.
+If you cannot weed through all the data, reports, and services required to handle these tasks yourself, it may be time to subscribe to a service that handles all that for you.

 At your service,